Copilot-Language/copilot/copilot-theorem/README.md

 disproved by a finite execution trace of the program called a **counterexample**.
 Safety properties are often opposed to **liveness** properties, which express the idea that *something good will eventually happen*.
-The latters are out of the scope of *copilot-theorem*.
+The latter are out of the scope of *copilot-theorem*.

 Safety properties are simply expressed with standard boolean streams.
 In addition to triggers and observers declarations, it is possible to bind a